tonyperkins/agent-config-library/notes/lessons-learned.md

 ### DESIGN.md as agent-readable config
 - 73+ DESIGN.md files from brands like Apple, Google, Stripe shared as agent-readable design system configs.
 New config type beyond CLAUDE.md/rules/skills.

+## 2026-06-28 — From a real build (Seeker OS): restraint, not just craftsmanship

+The existing rules enforce *how* code gets written (focused diffs, no placeholders, ask before deps).
+They don't govern *whether a thing should be built, and at what scope*.
+A full project showed the gap is real and costly.
+The agent reliably produced correct, capable code — and reliably reached one size too big.
+The human had to supply the "and minimal" constraint every time; it never appeared on its own.

+### The pattern: over-engineering is correct code solving a problem one size too big
+Not bugs.
+Each was a defensible, more-general solution where the smaller one sufficed:
+- **Premature frontend server** — a Next.js SSR app built for a "maybe later" multi-user product, on a tool that's single-user and local today.
+The app used ~zero server features (0 server actions, 0 route handlers, 0 middleware).
+Converting to a static export was mostly deletion.
+The server was speculative generality that complicated the entire deploy story (LB, CORS, two services) for a future that may never come.
+- **Load balancer for a demo** — reached for the best-practice multi-service single-origin pattern (~$18/mo standing cost) for a read-only demo with near-zero traffic.
+"Best practice" and "right-sized for this problem" diverged; the question was which constraint actually binds (cost did).
+- **Framing taken at face value** — a hard-reject rule fired on the wrong category because it matched JD/keyword framing instead of the real signal.
+Same class as scoring company size off recruiter language ("startup culture" on a 7k-employee company).
+The fix was
+  always: key off the structured/verified fact, not the words describing intent.
+- **Confidently wrong from memory** — repeated assertions about field names, config state, and "no change needed" that were wrong until the actual source/config was read.
+A "hardcoded value leak" that didn't exist (it was a test fixture).
+The fix was always: open the file, grep the string, check example-vs-real config and dev-vs-deploy layout.

+### Meta-lesson
+The agent optimizes for "correct and capable."
+It does not optimize for "minimal" or "right-sized for the actual problem" unless explicitly told to.
+That constraint has to be a standing rule, near the top, or it won't show up.
+Craftsmanship rules (clean diffs, no stubs) don't produce restraint (build less, build later, justify scope, verify before claiming) — they're different failure modes and need different rules.

+### Actions taken
+- Promoted the Ponytail minimal-code ladder from a note into an active rule:
+  `rules-snippets/workflow/yagni-scope.md`.
+- Added `rules-snippets/workflow/scope-check-before-building.md` (justify scope before
+  building) and `rules-snippets/workflow/verify-dont-assume.md` (ground claims in source, not memory; check deploy layout and example-vs-real config).
+- Put a one-line YAGNI + verify posture in the IMPORTANT block of `claude-md/simple-project.md` so the default `--type=simple` deploy starts from restraint.
+- Added "name the actual project shape (single-user tool / demo / multi-tenant)" to the simple template — the right engineering depth depends on which problem it is, and the agent can't infer that from code.